utagawal/mtb-router/README.md

 ## Sample files

-A file containing around 1200 GPX tracks from Isère and Thône region in France is made available in an archive "sample-MTB-gpx-6938.zip"
+A file containing around 1200 GPX tracks from Isère and Rhône region in France is made available in an archive "sample-MTB-gpx-6938.zip"

 ## Dependencies